 People are always looking for a bargain, and the manufacturers know this.
 Comes the 8227L_ALPS_DEMO with its glossy pictures and powerful pitch, and the sale is made.
 That is when the customer’s problems start.
 After a degree of disappointment or frustration, the grey matter gets tested, and people suddenly remember that computer problems can be fixed with an update!

 There must be a solution!

 8227L needs a firmware update!

 Don’t go searching for a firmware fix for 8227L.
-The problems and time wasting you will face is due to the huge number of variations and configurations of the 8227L platform is pointless.
-While there is an army of fans that source, modify and produce firmware for the 8227L, a firmware working for one 8227L can ‘brick’ the other.
-The 8227L based models even can look identical on the outside, but subtle differences inside, like bluetooth board or wifi chip can vary and cause irreversible damage if the wrong firmware is flashed.
-Flashing won’t give you the headunit you thought your were getting, we told you were getting or even the one you paid for.
+The problems and time wasting you will face are due to the vast number of variations and configurations of the 8227L platform is pointless.
+While an army of fans source, modify and produce firmware for the 8227L, firmware working for one 8227L can ‘brick’ the other.
+The 8227L-based models can look identical on the outside, but subtle differences inside, like Bluetooth board or wifi chip, can vary and cause irreversible damage if the wrong firmware is flashed.
+Flashing won’t give you the headunit you thought you were getting, we told you were getting, or even the one you paid for.
 You have been duped.

-You do know that if there was a quick fix, firmware flash, OS upgrade or tweak that would make the 8227L_demo better then the manufacturers, distributors or sellers would have already done this?
+If there were a quick fix, firmware flash, OS upgrade, or tweak that would make the 8227L_demo better, would the manufacturers, distributors, or sellers have already done this?